funkhaus/fuxt/README.md

 -   Redo the way we load SVGs?
 Maybe use same package as Facotry
 -   Update to work with new Nuxt auto component importer
 -   Document Netlify deployment
+-   Write a custom ACF filter rule that goes off a slug?